plus3it/AMIgen6/docs/README.10Gbps_Support.md

 **>>>CRITICAL ITEM<<<**

+[DKMS may be used](README.DKMS_usage.md) to help ensure that each time a kernel RPM is installed, the relevant drivers are updated and installed for the newly-installed kernel.

 ## Procedure

 The following assumes the instance-owner has privileged access to the instance OS and can make AWS-level configuration changes to the instance-configuration: